ipfs/kubo/docs/config.md

 HighWater is the number of connections that, when exceeded, will trigger a connection GC operation.
 - `GracePeriod`
 GracePeriod is a time duration that new connections are immune from being closed by the connection manager.

-## Profiles
-Configuration profiles allow to tweak configuration quickly.
-Profiles can be applied with `--profile` flag to `ipfs init` or with `ipfs config profile apply` command.

-- `server` profile
-Recommended for nodes with public IPv4 address, disables host and content discovery in local networks.

-- `test` profile
-Reduces external interference, useful for running ipfs in test environments.
-Note that with these settings node won't be able to talk to the rest of the network without manual bootstrap.